 Fisher spoke at the Asia Society in Hong Kong on Friday, April 4, about “forward guidance” in monetary policy, which he described as “the subject du jour of central bankers.”
 It recently became a focus of discussion again in the U.S. after the Fed’s March FOMC meeting, when the Fed decided to go with “qualitative” rather than “quantitative” guidance regarding its future monetary policy statements.
-During his address, Fisher also spoke about the fallout from quantitative easing (or QE), both favorable and unfavorable.
-In the last article of this series, we discussed the favorable outcomes Fisher described.
-This article considers some of the unfavorable outcomes he outlined.
+In this article, we’ll discuss Fisher’s take on Delphic forward guidance.

 According to Fisher, Delphic forward guidance is more obscure and enigmatic.
 It amounts to saying, “Here’s what we think we’re going to want to do if the economy evolves as we currently expect.”
 It’s vaguer in form than Odyssean guidance and provides an inkling of the Fed’s view on policy without making even contingent promises.